 2.1 PAYMENTS AND RENUMERATION FOR EVENT CROWD PRODUCTS AND SERVICES

 Save as set out in Clause 3.0, all payments made to Event Crowd in exchange for products or services are non-refundable.

-2.3 STUDENT AMENDMENTS
+2.3 STUDENT DEFERMENTS

 This decision will be subject to the following conditions:

-- The student presents a valid reason as to why they require an extension of access to the course.
+- The Student presents a valid reason as to why they require an extension of access to the course;

 2.5 VOLUNTEERING, PLACEMENT AND JOB OPPORTUNITIES

-Event Crowd takes all reasonable action to verify the authenticity of volunteering and paid opportunities, but we cannot guarantee the exact experience of the offer being provided by external organisations.
+Event Crowd takes all reasonable action to verify the authenticity of volunteering and paid opportunities, but Event Crowd does not guarantee the exact experience of the offer being provided by external third party organisations.

-- Monetary renumeration for expenses, time or work.
+- Monetary renumeration for expenses, time or work;

 2.5.1 EQUAL OPPORTUNITIES

 Opportunities presented will be located across the United Kingdom and in some instances, travel outside of the UK may be required.
 In addition, application processes for specific opportunities may differ.
 The Student will be liable for the Student’s own travel and accommodation, arrangement and expense for any overseas opportunities.